shubhojitbhatta/flipkart-automation/README.md

 Features of this framework are as follows:
+-
--	Framework is of Page Object Model design pattern
+-	Framework is of **Page Object Model** design pattern
--	Supports cross-browser execution for Chrome, Firefox and IE browsers
+-	Supports **cross-browser execution** for Chrome, Firefox and IE browsers
 -	Has Fluent Interface mechanism that chains the page-related operations
--	Extent Report has been used to generate logs of Test Case execution.
-This log can be found in “test-output/FlipkartTest.html” inside the project root folder.
+-	**Extent Report** has been used to generate logs of Test Case execution.
+This log can be found in **test-output/FlipkartTest.html** inside the project root folder.
--	In case of Test Case failure, it will capture the screenshot after that particular step where the test failed and store it inside “test-output/ErrorScreenshots” folder
+-	In case of Test Case failure, it will capture the screenshot after that particular step where the test failed and store it inside **test-output/ErrorScreenshots** folder